2015 Paris Terror Attacks Fast Facts

 Samy Amimour:

--- Identified as one of the suicide attackers who carried out the massacre at the Bataclan concert hall.
+-- Deceased.
+Identified as one of the suicide attackers who carried out the massacre at the Bataclan.

 -- Amimour was known to have links to terrorists and had been the subject of an international arrest warrant since 2013, after violating the judicial supervision under which he had been placed.

--- Identified as one of the suicide attackers who carried out the massacre at the Bataclan concert hall.
+-- Deceased.
+Identified as one of the suicide attackers who carried out the massacre at the Bataclan.

 -- Amimour was known to have links to terrorists and had been the subject of an international arrest warrant since 2013, after violating the judicial supervision under which he had been placed.